A Strong Academic Program

 Criminal justice involves the study of crime from a systems perspective.
 Far from being a narrowly defined law enforcement or correctional program, criminal justice at Radford University is an interdisciplinary and professionally-oriented academic discipline concentrating on many aspects of crime and the concepts that impact on our system of justice.
 To prepare students for the various positions within criminal justice as well as for graduate education, the program seeks to develop a broad foundation of knowledge pertaining to crime and its ancillary issues.

 The curriculum for criminal justice students is interdisciplinary in nature and includes courses that will provide students with the research and analytical skills necessary for understanding the nature of justice and the issues that affect its implementation.
-The department offers an undergraduate major in criminal justice, undergraduate minors in criminal justice and forensic studies, an accelerated master’s degree program, a graduate program in criminal justice, and a graduate certificate in crime analysis.
+The department offers an undergraduate major in criminal justice, undergraduate minors in criminal justice and forensic studies, a graduate program in criminal justice, and a graduate certificate in crime analysis.

 The department currently serves more than 500 undergraduate and 40 graduate students, with courses offered in Radford and Roanoke.
 Learn more about our undergraduate and graduate programs.